nivedita-watpade/learning-javascript/02-Fundamentals-Part-2/Notes.md

 JavaScript's strict mode is an important feature that helps developers avoid accidental errors.
 To activate it, you simply add
 'use strict';
-at the very beginning of your JavaScript file, before anyvother code (comments are allowed).
+at the very beginning of your JavaScript file, before anyother code (comments are allowed).

 'use strict';
 Strict mode creates visible errors where JavaScript would otherwise fail silently.
 For example: